The Best Studio Microphone

 Location

 Where do you plan on using the mic?
 Determine if it will be used in a vocal booth, home studio, live events, large areas, or a small room.
-A mic can choose to focus on the faintest of nuances or just the loud sound sources depending on the type, its frequency response, and self-noise features.
+A mic can choose to focus on the faintest of nuances or just the loud sound sources depending on the type, its frequency response chart, and self-noise features.

 Frequently Asked Questions